Plumsail/forms-docs/SharePoint/installation-sp.rst

 |pic1|

-.. |pic1| image:: /images/SPlicense/PlumsailAccount.png
+.. |pic1| image:: /images/SPlicense/PlumsailAccountNew.png
    :alt: Plumsail Account

 Select Licenses tab and add your SharePoint domain to SharePoint Licenses.

-You'll need to complete authorization and give permissions to the app, here is where you need a **tenant administrator** account.

-It's only necessary for this step:

 |pic2|

-.. |pic2| image:: /images/SPlicense/AddLicense.png
+.. |pic2| image:: /images/SPlicense/AddLicenseNew.png
    :alt: Forms Licenses

+..
+Note:: SharePoint forms require custom scripts to be enabled to function properly.
+We recommend to grant permissions to the app, so it can enable scripting capabilities for you - you'll need a **tenant administrator** account for that.
+Alternatively, you can :doc:`enable scripting capabilities</enable-scripts>` manually.

 Once you've added SharePoint license to your domain, you will be able to use Plumsail Forms for your lists and document libraries after completing the next step.